aws-samples/aws-panorama-samples/PikachuDetection/README.md

-# Panorama Custom Object Detector Example (Pikachu Detection)
+# AWS Panorama Custom Object Detector Example (Pikachu Detection)

 This is an end to end example that shows how to create a custom Object Detector using GluonCV / PanoramaSDK and using it on the Panorama device